buggemgames/dontlookback/README.md

 The source code and assets for Don't Look Back.

-Decompiled with [JPEXS FFDec](https://github.com/jindrapetrik/jpexs-decompiler) and [AS3Haxe](https://github.com/HaxeFoundation/as3hx), [FlashDevelop](https://github.com/fdorg/flashdevelop) and lots of hard work for the compiling
+Decompiled with [JPEXS FFDec](https://github.com/jindrapetrik/jpexs-decompiler) and [AS3Haxe](https://github.com/HaxeFoundation/as3hx), [FlashDevelop](https://github.com/fdorg/flashdevelop) and lots of hard work for the compiling Haxe port.

-Also contains a WIP compiling Haxe port, availible for compilation in FlashDevelop.
+Port availible for compilation in FlashDevelop.
 (It's SWF can be found [here](https://github.com/buggemgames/dontlookback/raw/refs/heads/main/haxe/bin/haxe.swf))

 If you are looking for the original SWF archive, they can be found here: